What is the difference between remarks by Dan Imus, and comedians such as Chris Rock?

 Create a video blog…instantly.

-9 Responses to “What is the difference between remarks by Dan Imus, and comedians such as Chris Rock?”
+9 thoughts on “What is the difference between remarks by Dan Imus, and comedians such as Chris Rock?

 the whole intent of that type of rhetoric is to stir up the fire.